Public Morals (1996 TV series)

-Public Morals is an American sitcom that aired on the CBS network in October 1996.
+Public Morals is an American sitcom that aired its sole episode on CBS in October 30, 1996.
 Created and executive produced by Steven Bochco and Jay Tarses, the series was poorly received and was canceled after airing only one episode.

 Synopsis

 The show is based around a group of mismatched detectives and others in New York City's vice squad.
 Among the actors who appear in the series are Peter Gerety and Donal Logue.
 Bill Brochtrup's character John Irvin, an administrative assistant, had been imported into the show from the drama NYPD Blue, and would return to NYPD Blue after the cancellation of Public Morals.
 Both Public Morals and NYPD Blue were produced by Steven Bochco.